-In many cases, there will be opportunities for research collaboration, although this is decided separately between you and your Advisor or other members of the Oxford Internet Institute’s faculty.
+In many cases, there will be opportunities for research collaboration, although this is decided separately between you and your advisor or other members of the Oxford Internet Institute’s faculty.

-Recognised Students will be expected to attend the Oxford Internet Institute’s DPhil Seminars which meet weekly (8 times) during term time.
+Recognised students will be expected to attend the Oxford Internet Institute’s DPhil Seminars which meet weekly (8 times) during term time.
 You will be given the opportunity to present your work for feedback and get to meet the Oxford Internet Institute’s doctoral students

-Recognised Students are also able to audit classes and seminars offered as part of the OII MSc courses, with the permission of the course convenor concerned and the Director of Graduate Studies.
+Recognised students are also able to audit classes and seminars offered as part of the our MSc programmes, with the permission of the course convenor concerned and the Director of Graduate Studies.
 Note that different course convenors will have different requirements for auditing students, ranging from an expectation to keep up with the class readings to an expectation of the completion of all formative (non-marked) work in the class.
 Recognised students auditing classes will not receive any formal course credit, and are not expected to submit summative (marked) work.
 Note that most classes are offered during Michaelmas and Hilary Terms, with only a limited number of options available in Trinity Term or over the summer period.

-In addition to the support of an Academic Advisor, visitors will be provided with a University card, University email, printing services, and a workspace with IT facilities in the department.
+In addition to the support of an Academic Advisor, visitors will be provided with a University card, University email, printing services, and a work space with IT facilities in the department.
 They will also be able to access Oxford’s world-class library resources during their stay.

 This covers the cost of the access to the University facilities and the cost of the guidance provided by your Academic Advisor.
 Tuition fees do not include college fees (as you will not be affiliated with any college), accommodation, or other course and maintenance fees.
-Fees must be paid within fourteen days of the start of Full term and failure to do so will result in the cancellation of your admission.
+Fees must be paid within fourteen days of the start of each term and failure to do so will result in the cancellation of your admission.
 You may pay for more than one term at a time if you wish.

 Apply for the Recognised Student Programme

 In order to start the application process, first read the university’s Recognised Student Guidance Notes, and identify an Academic Advisor from amongst the faculty at Oxford Internet Institute eligible to supervise doctoral work.
-Applicants will normally contact their proposed Advisor in the first instance to gauge their interest in supporting your application.
+Applicants will normally contact their proposed advisor in the first instance to gauge their interest in supporting your application.
 We suggest sending them a short paragraph describing your research interests to start the conversation.

 - A Recognised Student Application Form, including the term(s) you would like to be at Oxford Internet Institute and the name of a potential Academic Advisor with whom you would like to study.